pymoso/PyMOSO/README.md

   Use solve to generate a solution to <problem> using algorithm <solver>.
   After specifying any desired options, optionally specify algorithm-specific parameters and their values.
 For complex, long-running simulations, specify the --mp option to take replications in parallel.
+Specify the starting feasible point <x> as a sequence of spaced integers.

   Use testsolve to generate a solution to a <tester> test problem using algorithm <solver>.
 The listitems command shows which problems have an